Sertraline

 In short

-Pregnancy may reduce maternal plasma concentrations of sertraline throughout pregnancy.
+Sertraline is widely used for depression and anxiety in pregnancy.
+Pregnancy appears to moderately lower maternal sertraline exposure, especially later in gestation.
 However, the extension of reduction varies widely across individuals.
-Possible reduction in sertraline’s effectiveness should be prevented, therefore dose adjustments may be necessary.
-Based on the weighing of benefits and risks, the working committee derived an appropriate dose adjustment.
+Based on the weighing of benefits and risks, the working committee derived an appropriate individual dose adjustment.
 Consult Lareb for the model-informed dosing recommendations.